 |New 400V transformer station||0€||0€||15,000€|

 * This example assumes SEAK Lighting control is installed (control components are shared with Lumicharger).

 Sources: https://www.evse.com.au/blog/evchargercost/, https://cleantechnica.com/2014/05/03/ev-charging-station-infrastructure-costs/

 You have a choice of two options:

 - Stand-alone EV charger: EV chargers mounted on lamp poles communicate with SEAK SMART CITY lighting control system to negotiate the power available for EV charging.
 During the day, street lighting remains in standby mode and we use full line capacity for EV charging.
 At night, part of the capacity is used for lighting, the rest for cars.
 Intelligent dimming of luminaires (in times and places where no 100% intensity is required all night) increases even more the maximum power we can deliver to vehicles.

 Electricity for EV charging is very cheap compared to petrol: the price of electricity for 100 km is about 2 EUR.
 Therefore, charging is often provided free of charge (as support for the development of clean transport).
 However, it is not sustainable for massive deployment and car charging should be paid.
 We work with multiple payment gateways, which work in similar way for user:

-The driver first unlocks the charger by using the mobile application (by scanning the QR code) or the RFID card.
+The driver first unlocks the charger by using the mobile application by scanning the QR code, touching the RFID card or sending SMS.
 Operator of payment gateway will issue an invoice for the used electricity to individual users and collect the payments (typically via credit card).
 The city receives the payment from the gateway operator and is therefore not loaded with any additional administration.
 We can integrate the system with existing EV charging payment systems (e.g. EV-Mapa, Greenway, ZSE, RWE) and local chip card systems (e.g. Bratislava CARD).